-Email: vuko.kanamaru@mhmiapan.com URL: www.mhmjapan.com/en
+Email: shiho.ono@mhmjapan.com URL: www.mhmjapan.com

 Shiho Ono is a partner at Mori Hamada & Matsumoto.
-Ms. Ono has a strong track record in representing corporations in labourrelated dispute resolution proceedings (including litigation, provisional dispositions, labour tribunal proceedings, and prefectural labour relation commission proceedings) across a broad spectrum of matters, such as dismissals, claims for unpaid wages, staffing changes, workplace harassment, unfair labour practices, and claims for employee invention remuneration.
+Ms. Ono has a strong track record in representing corporations in labour-related dispute resolution proceedings (including litigation, provisional dispositions, labour tribunal proceedings, and prefectural labour relation commission proceedings) across a broad spectrum of matters, such as dismissals, claims for unpaid wages, staffing changes, workplace harassment, unfair labour practices, and claims for employee invention remuneration.
 She also has broad experience in providing advice to foreign corporations doing business in Japan.
 She is fluent in both Japanese and English.